OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 ### Activity
 As an organisation, you want to spend your security budget where it matters.
 Application risk is a good tool to guide your security spending.
 Indeed, a risk classification helps in identifying which applications can pose a serious threat to the organisation in case they would be attacked or breached.

-In this level, you will use a simple method to evaluate application risk, by estimating the potential business impact that it poses towards the organisation in case of attack.
+In this level, you will use a simple method to evaluate, per application, the application risk by estimating the potential business impact that it poses towards the organisation in case of attack.
 You can achieve this by evaluating the impact of a breach on the confidentiality, integrity and availability of the data or service.
-Consider using a set of 5-10 questions to identify the impact, such as whether the application processes financial data, or whether privacy-related data is involved, etc.
+Consider using a set of 5-10 questions to understand important application characteristics, such as whether the application processes financial data, whether it is internet facing, or whether privacy-related data is involved, etc. The application risk profile represents whether these factors are applicable and, hence, could significatly impact the organisation.

-Next, you will use a scheme to classify applications according to their risk.
-The use of a simple, qualitative scheme (e.g. high/medium/low) often proves to be effective.
-Advanced organisations or organisations that are highly risk driven might make use of more quantitative risk schemes.
+Next, you will use a scheme to classify applications according to this risk.
+The use of a simple, qualitative scheme (e.g. high/medium/low) that translates these characteristics into a value often proves to be effective.
+Important is that these values can be used to represent and compare the risk of different applications among each other.
+Mature organisations or organisations that are highly risk driven might make use of more quantitative risk schemes.
 Don't invent a new risk scheme if your organisation already has one that works well.

 For applications at hand, evaluate the risk based on the set of questions and assign a risk level to it.